World Book Index

 Imports - commodities

-cars, refined petroleum, electricity, plastic products, gas turbines (2023)
+Luxembourg's imports consist mainly of cars, refined petroleum, electricity, plastic products, and gas turbines as of 2023.

 Human Development Index